AndrewAtLarge/BibUpdate/README.rst

   Of the three missed entries, bibupdate_ thinks that the first two are preprints and that the final one should have been published.
-With the one entry that bibupdate_ found it updaed only the publihser entry to include the city of the publisher.
+With the one entry that bibupdate_ found it updated only the publisher entry to include the city of the publisher.

   In *quiet* mode you are just "warned" when changes are being made to an entry